Quasi-Local Energy of a Charged Rotating Object Described by the Kerr-Newman Metric: Results and Discussion

 In fig. \ref{E_self_electron} the QLE is plotted as a function of $r$ for the mass, angular momentum and charge of an electron.
 In the limit $r \longrightarrow 0$ the QLE converges to

 The same result is obtained from eqn. \ref{Enorefr0} which can be further approximated in the limit $Q \ll a$

-Note that in order to satisfy the last condition $m \ll J / Q$ since $a=J/m$.
+Note that in order to satisfy the last condition $m \ll J / Q$ has to be satisfied as well since $a=J/m$.
 Also, eqn. \ref{EnorefQ0} predicts $E_1$ to diverge for $a \neq 0$ and $Q=0$.
 Thus, in this model a particle which has spin needs to possess charge as well.
 If we insist on the absence of a horizon we also have to demand $a^2+Q^2>m^2$.
 No significant deviations from the characteristics of the plot in fig. \ref{E_self_electron} can be seen for the mass of the muon or tau with the only difference being the saturation energy given by eqn. \ref{Enorefr0} which becomes visible below $r < 10^{-55} {\rm cm} $ and $r < 10^{-53} {\rm cm} $, respectively.

 The picture for the neutrino is more involved.
 For $m=0$ and $r \longrightarrow 0$ the conditions for eqn. \ref{Enoref} to be valid are satisfied, but for $m \neq 0$ and $r \longrightarrow 0$ they are not.
 Despite the convergence conditions not being satisfied evaluating eqn. \ref{Enoref} (thus analytically continuing the expression into the invalid region) results in huge but finite values for $E_1$.
 More work is needed to fully understand this case - possibly considering a non-zero cosmological constant as well.